 Have a question?
 Want to report an issue?
 Contact JFrog support

-Artifactory is a fully-fledged YUM local repository.
+Artifactory is a fully-fledged RPM repository.
 As such, it enables:

 - RPM metadata calculation for RPMs hosted in Artifactory local repositories.